You have returned to the top of the page and may restart browsing.

 School Counseling Program Primary Educational Goals

-The USA Professional School Counseling Program will prepare students to:
+The Master of Education in School Counseling will prepare students to:

 • Demonstrate knowledge of the foundations of school counseling to include history, current trends/issues, role, functions, professional identity, leadership/advocacy strategies, ethical responsibility and laws/legislation